ENGINEERING MATHEMATICS III - 2026/7

 Assessment Strategy

-Thus, the summative assessment consists of:
+Thus, the summative assessment for this module consists of the following.

 Module aims